ahmadmdabit/ai-utils-extension/PROJECT-SUMMARY.md

 ## 3. Key Technical Implementations

 - **`geminiService.ts`:** A dedicated, isolated service responsible for all communication with the Google Gemini API.
 It handles dynamic URL construction (based on the selected model), prompt generation (including synthesis and title generation), and API error handling.
+Now supports cancellation via AbortSignal.
 - **`pipelines.ts`:** A declarative, data-driven definition of all available processing pipelines.
 This makes the workflow engine flexible and easy to extend.
 - **`scrapers.ts`:** A collection of self-contained, pure functions designed to be injected into web pages with `chrome.scripting.executeScript` for fast, deterministic DOM scraping.
 - **Conditional UI Components:** The UI is composed of several feature components (`PipelineSelector`, `ActionOptions`, `DataScrapeOptions`, `LanguageSelector`) that are conditionally rendered based on the application's state.
+- **Cancellation Support:** The UI now includes a Cancel button that sends a `CANCEL_PROCESSING` message to the service worker.

 ---